lulco/phoenix/README.md

 - `migrate` - run migrations
 - `rollback` - rollback migrations
 - `dump` - create migration from existing database
+- `diff` - create migration as diff of two existing database structures
 - `status` - list of migrations already executed and list of migrations to execute
 - `test` - test next migration by executing migrate, rollback, migrate for it
 - `cleanup` - rollback all migrations and delete log table